sbdzdz/sebastiandziadzio.github.io/_posts/2018-03-12-movable-type.md

 ## Chapter Four: k-Means to an End

 Wordclouds were a cool digression, but it's time to get back to the main question – what happens if we try to automatically group our books into categories?
 We'll use the k-means clustering algorithm to find out.
 To understand how it works, think of every book vector as a point in a high-dimensional space.
-We start by randomly choosing $$k$$ points as means, create clusters by assigning every book to the nearest mean and then move each mean to the center of its cluster.
+We start by randomly choosing k points as means, create clusters by assigning every book to the nearest mean and then move each mean to the center of its cluster.
 After repeating this process a couple of times, it usually converges, although often to a local optimum.
-How do we choose $$k$$?
+How do we choose k?
 We can just set it to five, since we want five clusters, but in general it's a problem deserving at least a [Wikipedia page](https://en.wikipedia.org/wiki/Determining_the_number_of_clusters_in_a_data_set).

 Once again, `sklearn` has us covered – it even works on sparse matrices!
 We can find the clusters in two lines of code (and then spend six more trying to print them):